bkper/clasp-types/README.md

 declare var OAuth2: gsuitedevs.OAuth2;
 ```

-A **npm ready to publish package** is generated in the output folder, with data with some setup instructions on **README.md**, so you can easily share your library types.

 > Notes:
 > - Even on the classes annotaded with ```@public```, methods inside then should also be marked as ```public``` in order to be exposed. **Private** or **protected** methods will **not** be exposed.
 > - Interfaces and Enumerations with ```@public``` annotation will have all members exposed by default.

+A **npm ready to publish package** is generated in the output folder, with data with some setup instructions on **README.md**, so you can easily share your library types.

+> Suggestion: You may add a [dist-tag](https://docs.npmjs.com/cli/dist-tag) to your types package distribution with the same [version](https://developers.google.com/apps-script/guides/versions) of the script, say, ```v23```, so users can link the types version with script version, and use batch that matches.

 ### Dependencies